 Here’s how we believe we can make our vision a reality.
 As the world evolves and new opportunities arise, we’ll continue to update our progress and build upon our targets – so we can go even further.

-50% of our denim products will use low-impact manufacturing in finishes and fabrics.
+From 2020 onwards, 50% of our denim pieces will use lower-impact manufacturing in finishes, and by 2025, 50% of denim pieces will use lower-impact fabrics.

 100% of our packaging in our operations and supply chain will be recyclable, reusable or compostable, and our products will be passed to our consumers free of oil-based, single-use plastic packaging.